An open-source automated magnetic optical density meter for analysis of suspensions of magnetic cells and particles: Theory

 \subsection{Brownian motion}

 When we remove the magnetic field, magnetotactic bacteria will quickly reorient in a random orientation distribution via Brownian motion, and possibly via flagellar motion.
 For the same reason, the bacteria will not align perfectly along the magnetic field.
-The alignment will become better at higher fields, so we may expect $C_\text{mag}$ to be field-dependent.
+The effect of Brownian motion on the alignment decreases with increasing fields, so we may expect $C_\text{mag}$ to be field-dependent.
 Let us first consider the effect of Brownian motion.

-The probability distribution of finding magnetotactic bacteria tilted at an angle of $\phi_0$ from the magnetic field direction $b(\phi_0)$ is determined by the ratio of magnetic ($-mB\cos(\phi)$) and thermal energy ($kT$) according to the Boltzmann distribution, see e.g.\ the textbook by Kittel, Chapter 12~\cite{Kittel1967}.
-We should take into account that energy states for a specific value of $\phi$ exist in a full revolution around the field axis ($\beta=0..2\pi$).
+The probability distribution of finding magnetotactic bacteria tilted at an angle of $\phi_0$ from the magnetic field direction $b(\phi_0)$ is determined by the ratio of magnetic ($-mB\cos(\phi)$) and thermal energy ($kT$) according to the Boltzmann distribution~\cite{Rosenblatt1982}.
+We should take into account that energy states for a specific value of $\phi$ exist in a full revolution around the field axis ($\beta=0 \dots 2\pi$).
 Therefore

 where $a=mB/kT$, with $k$ (\si{\joule\per\kelvin}) being the Boltzmann constant and $T$ (\si{\kelvin}) the temperature.

 To achieve a first-order approximation, we assume that the scattering factor is proportional to the projection of the bacteria shape onto the light direction.
 Defining $\alpha$ as the angle between the bacteria long axis and the light path, the scattering factor in Eq.~(\ref{eq:gdef}) becomes